-Ultra-Easy Double-Dill Diet Friendly Tartar Sauce
+Double-Dill Homemade Tartar Sauce

-How do you feel about tartar sauce?
+Before I talk about how easy it is to make this Double-Dill Homemade Tartar Sauce, how do you feel about tartar sauce?
 I’m sure some food snobs consider it to be a very boring and ordinary condiment, but I absolutely love tartar sauce and don’t think I’d ever pass it up in a restaurant if I was having some kind of mild-flavored fish.
 Unfortunately, most tartar sauce is a long way from being diet friendly for most any type of diet.

-- You can whisk the ingredients together in a bowl, but I blended them in the bowl attachment of my Immersion Blender.
+- You can whisk the ingredients together in a bowl, but I blended them in the bowl attachment of my Immersion Blender (affiliate link).